omunroe-com/navewiki/[HowTo]-Compiling-and-Setting-Up-Build-Tools.md

           console.log 'Done.'
 ```

-We start off by defining our `appFiles` which we want to concatenate and then process.
+We start off by defining the `appFiles` we want to concatenate and then process.
 The `build` task starts by reading all of the files asynchronously and calls `process()` when all files have been read. `process()` in turn writes a temporary file under `lib/` and compiles that to `lib/app.js`.
 Study the source and modify it as you see fit for your own needs.

-Another option would be using a tools to help you deal with your file dependencies.
-There are many approches to deal with file dependency order out there, so you should pick the option that makes the most sense in your scenario.
+Another option would be to use a tool to help you deal with your file dependencies.
+There are many approaches to dealing with file-dependency order out there, so you should pick the option that makes the most sense in your scenario.
 A few options:

 * [rehab](https://github.com/Vizir/rehab)
 * [coffee-toaster](https://github.com/serpentem/coffee-toaster)